GIRJASANKAR/node-jwt/README.md

 # API Endpoints

 # POST /register
-Registers a new user.
+Registers a new user by providing name, username, email & passwords.

 # POST /login
 Authenticates a user and returns a JWT.
+This JWT token can be used to verify user.

 # POST /profile
 Returns user's profile information if provided with a valid JWT in the Authorization header.